Heart Throb Blanket Part 3

 Part 3

-I have the image, I’ve made the image into a graph, now I have to select the colors and send to my contractor.
-The amazingly talented Jenni Castaneda.
+I have the image.
+I’ve made the image into a graph.
+Now, I have to select the colors and send them to my contractor—the amazingly talented Jenni Castaneda.

 I work very closely with my contractors and rely on them a LOT!
 They are vital to my business and are what makes my business work.
 I tell them, YOU are my eyes on a project!
-YOU are the one who will find out first if something just doesn’t look right or if maybe doing something a little different would be better.
-I trust their opinion and all too often, I think they are in some sort of a mind meld with me as they can totally read my mind 😉
+You will find out first if something just doesn’t look right or if maybe doing something a little different would be better.
+I trust their opinion, and all too often, I think they are in some sort of a mind meld with me as they can totally read my mind 😉

-Once she had the yarn and the graph, I told Jenni to use the popular C2C technique of using the crosshatch or boxes and half double crochets, to begin reading the graph diagonally starting at the bottom right hand corner and change colors when indicated for that square.
-That was it, that was her pattern, that is all she had to go on and OMG…did she do a wonderful job!!!
+Once she had the yarn and the graph, I told Jenni to use the popular C2C technique of using the crosshatch, or boxes, and half double crochets, to begin reading the graph diagonally starting at the bottom right-hand corner and change colors when indicated for that square.
+That was it.
+That was her Heart Throb pattern.
+That’s all she had to go on, and OMG…did she do a fantastic job!!!

 Here are the progress pictures I got along the way.

-Well, you now that there was a happy ending to this wonderful design.
-Jenni finished it in time for the photoshoot in December and you can see the fun pictures of the Heart Throb Blanket published by Red Heart Yarns here.
+Well, you know there was a happy ending to this beautiful design.
+Jenni finished it in time for the photo shoot in December, and you can see the fun pictures of the Heart Throb Blanket published by Red Heart Yarns here.

-But that is not all!
-Red Heart surprised me by now publishing all my patterns I do for them in my own PDF format!
+But that’s not all!
+Red Heart surprised me by publishing all the patterns I created for them in my own PDF format!
 Seriously, how cool is _that_?!?
 See my logo at the top, directly under Red Heart?
 And do you see my face on the second page?
 OMG…I’m totally geeking out!

-Anyway, I hope you like this blanket and do end up making one for yourself or a loved on in your life.
-I know that I am hooked on this type of afghan and you can bet that I will be doing more like this one in the future 🙂
+Anyway, I hope you like this blanket and end up making one for yourself or a loved one in your life.
+I know I’m hooked on this type of afghan, and you can bet that I’ll be doing more like this one in the future 🙂

 xoxo